Calvin-Data-Science/cs375-376-public/content/project/_index.md

     - which tells us ______ about the relationship between X and Y
     - so, were we successful at X? (and why or why not?)

-- 5pt: **Communication: Results**

-    It summarizes results clearly, using visuals if possible, and relates those results to overall success at the goal.

-- 5pt: **Communication: Limitations and Future Directions**

-    It summarizes limitations/caveats, social/ethical considerations, and future directions that could be pursued.
+- **Clear communication of results**:

+  - Good visualizations, tables, textual summaries, examples, etc.
+  - Connect the results to the real-world problem.

+- **Clear discussion of limitations and future directions**

+  - Not just "I ran out of time to do X", but "these results assume that Y is true, but in the real world, some cases where Y might not be true are [examples]."
+  - What are the implications of this?
+What would you do next if you had more time?
-    - [ ] Specific limitations of the chosen approach are discussed (e.g., "our dataset only had examples of X, so we couldn't test how well the model generalizes to Y")
+  - Specific limitations of the chosen approach are discussed (e.g., "our dataset only had examples of X, so we couldn't test how well the model generalizes to Y")
-    - [ ] Ethical considerations are specific, e.g., rather than generic concerns about bias, the report gives specific examples of biases that might be present and what the consequences might be.
+  - Ethical considerations are specific, e.g., rather than generic concerns about bias, the report gives specific examples of biases that might be present and what the consequences might be.
-    - [ ] Future directions are plausible and described in enough detail that someone else could pick up the project and run with it.
+  - Future directions are plausible and described in enough detail that someone else could pick up the project and run with it.

-- 5pt: **Report and Presentation Craft**

-    The report is clear, concise, and well organized, and has no major writing issues.

-    In general the reports will be Jupyter notebooks (ipynb) with code included.
-The results should be understandable *without reading the code*, though.

-    - [ ] Overall, the report displays a high degree of *integrity*: claims are backed up with evidence, strengths and limitations are acknowledged.
+Minimum expectations:

+- **Report**:
-    - [ ] The report is well-organized, with clear headings and a logical flow.
+  - [ ] The report is well organized (has a clear logical flow, uses headings to indicate sections, etc.)
+  - [ ] It has no major writing issues.
-    - [ ] The report is concise, with no unnecessary information. (e.g., outputs are selected to be informative, rather than large dumps of data)
+  - [ ] The report is concise (any unnecessary information or outputs are moved to an appendix or removed)

-- 5pt: **References**
+  - [ ] The report is understandable without reading the code.

-    All resources that were used (except for provided course materials) are clearly cited.
+  - [ ] All resources that were used (except for provided course materials) are clearly cited.

-An excellent project could become a submission to a conference or a blog post (see [upcoming AI deadlines](https://aideadlin.es/?sub=ML,AI)).
+An excellent project could become a submission to an academic conference or a blog post.
 At the very least it should be a good portfolio piece.

 {{% /details %}}